petuum/composing_information_system/README.md

 ## How to run the pipeline
+### Preparation
-First, you need to create a virtual environment and git clone this repo, then in command line:
+* First, you need to create a virtual environment and git clone this repo, then in command line:

 `pip install -r requirements.txt`

 > Note: If you don't have Cython installed, you will need to `pip install Cython` first to avoid installation failure.

-### Create index
 * Prerequisite: ElasticSearch

 Please follow https://www.elastic.co/guide/en/elasticsearch/reference/current/targz.html to install ElasticSearch.